 Through hard, honest training we become our best possible selves.

-We train four times a week across our venues.
+We train five times a week across our venues.
 For details of the training times available for each venue, go to our venues page.

 Many of our classes are for mixed ages and abilities, meaning they're perfect for both individuals and families alike.
 While most of our classes are for anyone aged 7 upwards, for children aged 5-7 we hold separate 12 week introductory courses.
 Visit the Bushido Warriors page to find out when the next course starts.